Danielle O'Connell, Vice President, Client Development

 - Participate in industry groups.
 Buyers and media providers can work together to help set verification standards by participating in industry groups and councils.

 - Proof of quality.
-POC media companies can promote their audit by displaying the AAM logo or PoC3 seal as a signal of quality.
-Media buyers should look for these logos and partner with media companies that are audited.
+POC media companies can promote their audit by displaying the AAM logo or Point of Care Marketing Association (POCMA) certification seal as a signal of quality.
+Media buyers should look for these logos and partner with media companies that are audited and certified.

 - Stay connected.
 Both buyers and sellers can sign up for AAM emails for notifications of new audits and industry news.